programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

         number of female accused to be under 100, whereas the bar on the right shows the number of male accused to be over 600.
 The line graph's x axis labelled with the years 1900 to 1930 and the y axis is labelled with counts from 0 to 150.
 A green line indicates the number of male accused, and a red line indicates the number of female accused.
-An arrow with the label &quot;Males&quot; points to the green line and an arrow with the label &quot;females&quot; points to the red line.
+An arrow with the label Males points to the green line and an arrow with the label females points to the red line.
 The box plot's x axis is labelled Male and Female and the y axis indicates age between 0 and 100.
 The box on the left (in purple) indicates that female accused range in age between 12 and 60, with a median of 34, with a single outlier of 98.
 The box on the right (in orange) indicates male accuse range in age between 13 and 57, with a median of 30.
 There are several outlier values, with the highest being 98.
-The subtitles &quot;Suspect gender&quot;, &quot;Year&quot;, and &quot;Suspect gender&quot; are placed under each subplot (from left to right).">
+The subtitles Suspect gender, Year, and Suspect gender are placed under each subplot (from left to right).">
 	</a>
 <figcaption>